-Is hydroponic system organic?
-This is the question that has generated a great debate in many countries.
-This debate has arisen from the disputed ideas on the meaning of organic produce.
+Are hydroponic systems organic?
+This question has generated a great debate in many countries.
+This debate has arisen from the disputed ideas on the meaning of “organic”.
 In many parts of the world, the system is certified as organic if soil is used a growing medium.
 However, certain types of hydroponic systems have been certified as organic.

 Are there organic hydroponic systems?